signalogic/SigSRF_SDK/mediaTest_readme.md

 As a quick reference, basic procedures for analyzing and playing packet audio from within Wireshark is given here.

 1. If you run mediaMin with [dynamic session creation](#user-content-dynamicsessioncreation) and [stream groups](#user-content-streamgroups) enabled, then you can load stream group packet audio output in Wireshark.
-Stream group output file naming convention is explained in [Stream Groups](#user-content-streamgroupscmdline) above.
+Stream group output file naming convention is explained in [Stream Group Usage](#user-content-streamgroupusage) above.
 Note that stream group output packet audio is set to G711u by default (this can be modified if needed). *Note - mediaMin also allows per stream transcoded packet audio outputs to be specified on the cmd line using "-o" (output) specs.
 These are also set to G711u by default, unless specified otherwise in a static session config file (or modified in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin source code</a>).*

 2. If you run mediaMin with static session configuation, make sure your session config file has: